Students will not be eligible for consideration for scheduling of defences unless their administrative paperwork is up to date.

 - NOTE: Practice Runs for Student to be booked by Student and/or through their supervisor, minimally two days prior to defence.

-- Please note the practice run does not negate the need for the Office of Graduate Programs to have: A FINAL COPY of the powerpoint presentation to be submitted to the Office of Graduate Programs Powerpoint, TWO DAYS before the actual defence date
+- Please note the practice run does not negate the need for the Office of Graduate Programs to have: A FINAL COPY of the PowerPoint presentation to be submitted to the Office of Graduate Programs THREE DAYS before the actual defence date.

 Guidelines for PhD Defence